 Currently this area (off St Joseph's Street) is used for parking and temporary markets.
-This area is ripe for residential development but any scheme must respect the character and appearance of the late nineteenth-century terrace immediately north.
+Any development scheme must respect the character and appearance of the late nineteenthcentury terrace immediately north.
 Any development within this site should respect the former historic grain and make provision for appropriate archaeological investigations in accordance with Recommendation 3.
 The key site characteristics are: